billwear/xpub/README.md

 # Options

+* **-a, --autoname**
+  Pull the TOPIC specified by -t and place it into a file whose name is based on the TOPIC title and topic number.
+* **-c, --category CATEGORY**
+  Operate only on TOPICs in CATEGORY.
+Any specified topics that do not match this category will be ignored.
+* **-f &lt;FILENAME&gt;, --file=FILENAME**
+  Sets the filename to be read (-p, -c) or written (-g) as part of the specified operation.
 * **-g, --get**
   Read a numbered TOPIC into FILENAME; requires -t TOPIC and -f FILENAME.
-* **-p, --put**
-  Write FILENAME to TOPIC number; requires -t TOPIC and -f FILENAME.
-* **-c, --create**
-  Create a new topic and write FILENAE to it; requires -f FILENAME.
-  **Note:**
-  All the above options are mutually exclusive.
-If they are used together, the results are currently unpredictable.

-* **-f &lt;FILENAME&gt;, --file=FILENAME**
+* **-h**
-  Sets the filename to be read (-p, -c) or written (-g) as part of the specified operation.
+  Prints program usage information and exits
 * **-k &lt;CONFIG_FILE&gt;, --config=CONFIG_FILE**
   Sets the yaml configuration file that contains the discourse URL, the user's api-key, and the user's name for authentication purposes.
 See FILES for a description of the